richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 3. That you will use **Forever** as your service daemon
 4. That you will use **Monit** as your process monitor

-If any of these assumptions are not true, then you may need to additionally consult the SnowCannon README file, the Fluentd user manual and/or the manual to your preferred service daemon or process monitor.
+If any of these assumptions are not true, then you may need to additionally consult the SnowCannon README file, the Fluentd user manual and/or the manual for your preferred service daemon or process monitor.

 ### Hardware and OS